pelias/documentation/leaflet-geocoder.md

     ![Entering an address to find on the map](images/geocoder-address-search.png)

 Mapzen Search uses a [variety of open data sources](https://mapzen.com/documentation/search/data-sources/), including OpenStreetMap.
-In some cases, you may be unable to find the location you are expecting, which could be an indicator that the data has limitations.
-Part of the power of open data is that you are able to correct it.
-If you want to note a problem, you can add an issue to the [Pelias GitHub repository](https://github.com/pelias/pelias/issues).
+In some cases, you may be unable to find the location you are expecting, which could be an indicator that the data has limitations or the location is not in the source dataset.
+Part of the power of open data is that you can modify the source data yourself and improve the quality for everyone.

+If you think you have found an issue with the data or get unexpected search results, you can add an issue to the [Pelias GitHub repository](https://github.com/pelias/pelias/issues).

 ## Walkthrough summary and next steps